greenm01/vb4x/docs/vb4x_specs.md

 Marines fight alongside the Army if garrisoned planetside.

-### 2.5 Asset Construction & Repair
+# 3.0 Construction

-Construction (and repair) of House assets is accomplished planetside or in orbit, with restrictions.
+Construction and repair of House assets is accomplished planetside or in orbit, with restrictions.

 The number of turns required to newly construct an asset, unless otherwise specified, is equal to the PC times 0.5 (rounded down).
 Assets remain decommissioned through the activity period.

+TODO: Explain construction capacity and rate

-### 2.5.1 Planetside Construction
+## 3.1 Planetside Construction

 The construction capacity of a system is equal to its colony's gross output (current productivity multiplied by mining potential).